 Our common stock is not entitled to preemptive or other similar subscription rights to purchase any of our securities.
 Our common stock is neither convertible nor redeemable.
-Unless our Board of Directors determines otherwise, we will issue all of our capital stock in uncertificated form.
+Unless our board of directors (the "Board") determines otherwise, we will issue all of our capital stock in uncertificated form.